OSHA Workplace Injury Research

-The shoulder is essential for nearly every physical task, from lifting materials to operating machinery.
-A severe injury here frequently results in a loss of range of motion, which can prevent a worker from returning to their previous job duties.
+Your shoulder is essential for almost every physical task, from lifting materials to operating heavy machinery.
+A severe injury here frequently limits your range of motion, making it difficult to return to your job duties or maintain your previous earning capacity.

 Reported Projected